SeaQL/seaql.github.io/Blog/blog/2024-01-23-whats-new-in-seaorm-0.12.x.md

 The Rustacean Sticker Pack is the perfect way to express your passion for Rust.
 Our stickers are made with a premium water-resistant vinyl with a unique matte finish.
-Stick them on your laptop, notebook, or any gadget to show off your love for coding!
+Stick them on your laptop, notebook, or any gadget to show off your love for Rust!

 Moreover, all proceeds contributes directly to the ongoing development of SeaQL projects.